hertzsteven/stubsBuildingBlock/Test Prorrammatic tableview/Test Prorrammatic tableview/README.md

-#  Stubs do be ablle to code quickly
+#  Stubs do be able to code quickly

 `SimpleStartViewController` : Starting ViewController with label and a  bunch of buttons

-## `TableViewController` :  Programmatic Table View Controller
+`TableViewController` :  Programmatic Table View Controller

+`TestCustomInitViewController` : Shows how to make a custom initializer for View Controller